dipta-sdd/campaignbay/tests copy 2.md

 ### 5.1.
 Global Enable/Disable Addon (Positive)

 - **User Story:** As an Admin, I want to quickly enable or disable all CampaignBay functionalities.
-- **Scenario:** Verify that toggling "Enable CampaignBay" globally enables/disables all discounts.
+- **Scenario:** Verify that toggling "Enable Discount Add-on" globally enables/disables all discounts.
 - **Given:** An active "Scheduled Discount" campaign exists for "10% off the entire store".
-- **And:** The "Enable CampaignBay" checkbox in "Settings > General" is checked.
+- **And:** The "Enable Discount Add-on" checkbox in "Settings > Global Settings" is checked.
 - **When:** I view any product page.
 - **Then:** The 10% discount should be applied.
-- **When:** I uncheck "Enable CampaignBay" in "Settings > General" and click "Save Changes".
+- **When:** I uncheck "Enable Discount Add-on" in "Settings > Global Settings" and click "Save Changes".
 - **And:** I view any product page.
 - **Then:** No discount should be applied.
-- **When:** I check "Enable CampaignBay" in "Settings > General" and click "Save Changes".
+- **When:** I check "Enable Discount Add-on" in "Settings > Global Settings" and click "Save Changes".
 - **And:** I view any product page.
 - **Then:** The 10% discount should be applied again.